TNG/virtual-office/CONTRIBUTING.md

 ## Follow the Code of Conduct

-Contributors must follow the [CODE-OF-CONDUCT.md](Code of Conduct).
+Contributors must follow the [Code of Conduct](CODE-OF-CONDUCT.md).

 ## How to contribute